 "One of the values that I think men in particular have to pass on is the value of empathy.
 Not sympathy, empathy.
 And what that means is standing in somebody else's shoes, being able to look through their eyes.”
 Barack Obama

-Empathy – being able to feel sorry for someone else’s troubles – is a basic ingredient for good mental health.
+Empathy - being able to feel sorry for someone else’s troubles - is a basic ingredient for good mental health.
 However, sometimes, when irony is involved, empathy might turn to ambivalence.
-For example, you will naturally feel empathy when you see or hear about a house going up in flames, but you might even crack a smile if the house in question is the fire department.
+For example, you will naturally feel empathy when you see or hear about a building going up in flames, but you might even crack a smile if the building in question is the fire department.
 (Of course that would happen only if no one was injured, right?)

 We recently had voice quality issues in our corporate telephony system.
 Now that might happen in any organization, but when it happens in AudioCodes, the company which has become the hallmark of HD VoIP, that’s ironic.